 C: Well, I was reluctant at first.
 It concerns my mother, and I didn’t want to put her in a bad light, but, Elaine twisted my arm…no, really, she twisted my arm!

-C: Right!
-I’ll just start!
+C: OK, I’m just going to start my case.
 OK.
 So, my mother has me very concerned, to be honest.
 She is not making much sense these days.
 She is only 69 years old and NO ONE CAN TELL HER ANYTHING!
 Every idea or thought has to be hers.
 She does not give credit easily.
 She has become everything that she disliked about her father.
 She loved her father very much, but he was not easy to satisfy and guess what?
 Neither is she!
 She has become a bit snobby.
 It is as if she wants others to know that she has a very high standard.
 She pretends that she is aristocratic.
 Mind you, I do not remember her being like this when I grew up.
-Anyway she schlepps from one specialist to the other every single week!
+Anyway she schlepps from one specialist to the next every week!
 She has the best insurance that she pays an arm and a leg for and they are forever treating her with something.
-She “claims” that she does not want surgery, but in reality I think that she would welcome the sympathy; but especially if the doctor reccommended it and she declined it, then she could be a martyr.
+She “claims” that she does not want surgery, but in reality I think that she would welcome the sympathy; but especially if the doctor recommended it and she declined it, then she could be a martyr.
 My father is an enabler as far as we all are concerned.
 His sun rises and sets on my mother and whatever she wants he is all for it.
-He just thinks that all her decisions are correct, even when everyone involved with my mother disagrees with her.
+He just thinks that all her decisions are correct, even when everyone involved with my mother disagrees with him.

 M: Yes, Caralyn, this sounds very much like Arsenicum.
 They love to have a reason to expect others to be there for them.
 And, they like trusting the doctors, because if the doctor takes responsibility for their healing, they don’t have to.
 And, if they are still sick because the treatment isn’t working, all the more reason for everyone in their lives to keep calling and keep honoring their misery.

 E: Good lord!
-Those are the tall, thin high-heeled shoes.
+Those are those tall, thin high-heeled shoes!

-C: She has said on numerous occassions that she hopes that she can make it down the aisle.
+C: She has said on numerous occasions that she hopes that she can make it down the aisle.